BlueInterlude/awesome-recompilations/contributing.md

         - If you are not sure who the developer is (in the case the project is unreleased), write `Unknown`.
         - If the project is under an organization, you may write the organization name instead of a singular developer.
         - If the project does not currently have a GitHub repository, link to the user's socials if those socials are currently being used to talk about the project.
+    - If possible, include pictures or videos of the game running.
 - This project is strictly for recompilation projects using N64Recomp and XenonRecomp.
 Any pull requests adding projects not using these tools will not be accepted.